timhakobian/SearchEngine/README.md

 # SearchEngine
 Built a search engine for the Computer Science department of the University of California, Irvine.
+This search engine takes the HTML contents from files that have been obtained with the web crawler.
+It operates by first building a inverted index and then allows the user to search.
+It returns results extremely fast and assures their relevance by using tf-idf scoring of each url file.
+Multithreading is also implemented in the code to assure speed optimality.